cjripple/DH110-SEM1F/portfolio/README.md

 ## Conclusion and Reflection

+This project taught me a lot, and it was so much fun to take a dive into UX Research.
+Here are some of my findings:

 ### Takeaways

 There is a huge need for effective communicators, storytellers, and UX Researchers to improve the usability of government websites and services.
 There is still a lot more websites and projects that are needed to make other government websites accessible, navigable, and easy to use.